-Swartz Center for Theoretical Neuroscience at Cold Spring Harbor Laboratory currently includes Anthony Zador, Florin Albeanu, Anne Churchland, Adam Kepecs, Alex Koulakov and Glenn Turner.
+Swartz Center for Theoretical Neuroscience at Cold Spring Harbor Laboratory currently includes Anthony Zador, Florin Albeanu, Anne Churchland, Adam Kepecs, Alex Koulakov and Tatiana Engel.

 The Swartz Foundation also organizes and sponsors neuroscience workshops and meetings.
 Core themes have included communication in brain systems, neurobiology of decision making, and large-scale neural network modeling.
 The Banbury Center at Cold Spring Harbor Laboratory has hosted the following series of workshops since 1998:

 - Searching for Principles Underlying Memory in Biological Systems (April 12-15, 2009)

 - Attention in Visual and Auditory Systems (April 20-23, 2008)

 - New Frontiers in Studies of Nonconscious Procession (2007)

 - Communication in Brain Systems (2004)*

 - Can a Machine be Conscious?
 (2001)

 - Toward Animal Models of Attention and Consciousness (2000)